Football news - Spurs 'plan huge January transfers'

 Perhaps an example of why Arsenal are focussing on younger, slightly less desired players is because of the failure they experienced as they chased Fabinho from Monaco before the Brazilian signed for Liverpool.
 The Mirror reports Emery as saying: "I love Fabinho.
 His name was on the table, but he signed for Liverpool.”

-Paper Round’s view: Fabinho has taken time to settle in at Liverpool but he is now a vital part of a squad that has been rebuilt brilliantly by the scouts, directors and Jurgen Klopp at Liverpool.
+Paper Round’s view: Fabinho has taken time to settle in at Liverpool but he is now a vital part of a squad that has been rebuilt brilliantly by the scouts, directors and Jurgen Klopp.
 Arsenal must attempt the same thing now, but on a budget, and perhaps they will have to go for players who are not wanted by the biggest European sides.

 Edouard attracts attention

 The Daily Express believes that Celtic’s Odsonne Edouard is attracting interest.
-The striker has scored six goals in eight Scottish Championship games this season, and manager Neil Lennon knows that other clubs will be taking a look at him.
-Manchester United, Arsenal and Napoli are all reported to be taking an interest in the 21-year-old Frenchman
+The striker has scored six goals in eight Scottish Premiership games this season, and manager Neil Lennon knows that other clubs will be taking a look at him.
+Manchester United, Arsenal and Napoli are all reported to be taking an interest in the 21-year-old Frenchman.